cfnz/muirwik/README.md

 Muirwik gets it name from being a [Material UI](https://material-ui.com/) [React](https://reactjs.org/) wrapper written in [Kotlin](https://kotlinlang.org/).

-Note: Lots of breaking changes in [latest release](https://github.com/cfnz/muirwik/wiki/Release-Notes).

 For more information, see the above links (particularly [Material UI](https://material-ui.com/) as its documentation will be important in terms of figuring out how this works.

-Also see the [Kotlin Wrappers](https://github.com/JetBrains/kotlin-wrappers) page, as this project uses most of the wrappers there too.
+Also see the [Kotlin Wrappers](https://github.com/JetBrains/kotlin-wrappers) page, as this project uses most of the wrappers there.

 A couple of [screenshots](https://github.com/cfnz/muirwik/wiki) have been added to the wiki page.

 ## IR-Compiler
 At time of writing using the IR-Compiler with the [Kotlin Wrappers](https://github.com/JetBrains/kotlin-wrappers), particularly the  React Wrappers, has some [issues](https://kotlinlang.slack.com/archives/C0B8L3U69/p1585318146030900) (or at least requires some extra code to make things work properly).

-It seems that the Kotlin JS team may be changing how things work related to these issues, so I have created a different branch to target the IR Compiler for now.

-The two main branches are:
-* master - targeting the current "legacy" compiler
-* IR-Compiler - targeting the new (currently alpha) compiler (note, still todo)

-Any updates to master will be merged to the IR-Compiler, and eventually, once the IR Compiler is out of alpha (or maybe beta) the IR-Compiler branch will be merged back to master and deleted.
+These changes have been added to a new branch (IR-Compiler) and have now been merged into master.
+In other words, the master branch now works with the IR Compiler and with the Legacy compiler, so the IR branch is now no longer needed.

+At time of writing, the IR compiler is still alpha and does not yet support incremental compilation.
+For this reason, during development, it is faster (in terms of edit/rebuild/view result cycle) to use the legacy compiler.

+The version release to Maven Central will be built with js(BOTH).
+Projects using Muirwik should therefore be able to use js(LEGACY) or js(IR).

 ## To Get Started